 We are all guilty of it – wasting time at the gym, snapping pictures of ourselves (guilty!) or taking a really good look at some of our fellow gym buddies.
 Despite some of these being quite innocent, there are really a few habits that you should drop at the door of the gym.
 How many of these are you guilty of?

-2. Having bad form – This definitely relates to the above point, don’t just ‘teach’ yourself an exercise, make sure you are doing it correctly!
+2. Having bad form.
+This definitely relates to the above point, don’t just ‘teach’ yourself an exercise, make sure you are doing it correctly!
 It can be devastating to see someone proud that they can squat 80kg, and you have to be the person to point out they’re doing it all wrong and they are injuring themselves!
 ASK people for help